pyeventsourcing/esdbclient/README.md

 AsyncEventStoreDBClientInstrumentor().uninstrument()
 ```

-The instrumentors use a global OpenTelemetry tracer provider, which you will need to
+The instrumentors use a global OpenTelemetry "tracer provider", which you will need to
 initialise in order to export telemetry data.

 For example, to export data to the console you will need to install the Python